Course Title: Critical Frameworks B

 Pre-requisite Courses and Assumed Knowledge and Capabilities

-You will use this course to situate your practice within appropriate contemporary theoretical frameworks and synthesise material histories that relate to art practice.
-You are encouraged within lectures and tutorials to consider issues relevant to practicing contemporary art and you will be expected to make informed contributions to the theoretical discourses that arise.
+You will use this course to situate your practice within appropriate contemporary theoretical frameworks and synthesise material histories that relate to creative practice.
+In lectures and tutorial classes you will be encouraged to critically reflect on ideas and make informed contributions to the theoretical discourses that arise.

 Objectives/Learning Outcomes/Capability Development